nsinha-me/charlolamode/content/diary/_index.md

 ---
 ---

+### # 25-Mar-2023 Saturday
+_dadi_(grandmother) came to meet us.
+Wished _akash_ birthday.
+Asked him about colleges.
+Talked to _pradeep_.
+I am happy with his decision.
+I am happy that I have friends like _pradeep_ who are not coward.
+I don't know what will be its outcome, but the decision that _pradeep_ took are the decisions taken by brave people.
+Happy and proud.
+At night went to _assi ghat_ with _prateek_.
+Talked to foreigners for 1 hour.
+They were from _Germany_.
+They came to India 3 weeks ago.
+And banaras was their last destination.
+They will be returning to germany tomorrow.
+We talked on many topics like tech, indian culture, divorce, foods, banaras, business.
+At last took photos with them and exchanged contacts.
+Felt nice talking to them.

 ### # 24-Mar-2023 Friday
 Woke up at 9am.
 That's some impressive progress. _dada_(grandfather) diagnosed with _Osteoporosis_.
 Ahhhhhh sad.
 Doctor prescribed daily & weekly medicines and treatment will take 3 years and for temproary pain relief gave _diclofenac_ injection.
 Old age is filled with so many problems.
 I am happy that _dada_ is with me and I am doing something for him.
 Not everyone gets this opportunity.
 Checked the BARC website.
 Downloaded the gate scorecard.
 Edited my linkedin profile and sent some connection requests.
 Talked to _lavish_ about colleges.